The Library is currently closed. We're open again on Friday (December 26, 2025) from 9:30 am to 5:15 pm

 The Fireside Book Club meets virtually every month (first Monday of the month at 7:00pm).
 Lively discussion is led by a library staff member, or other special guests.
 All are welcome to attend these gatherings!
 All Fireside Book Clubs are currently virtual.
 Register for an upcoming Book Club meeting here.
 All are welcome!

-To obtain copies of the monthly book, visit the Millburn Library Reference Desk and ask for a Book Club-reserved copy, or borrow the eBook version via the Libby app.
+To obtain copies of the monthly book, visit the Millburn Library Circulation Desk and ask for a Book Club-reserved copy, or borrow the eBook version via the Libby app.

 Annual Book Sale